ballerina-platform/ballerina-spec/beps/lib-log/1424_runtime_log_level_modification.md

 ## Summary

 This proposal introduces Java APIs to modify log levels at runtime without application restart.
-The primary goal is to enable the ICP (Integrated Control Panel) agent to dynamically adjust log levels for the root logger level, module-specific log levels, and custom loggers level created via the `fromConfig` API.
+The primary goal is to enable the WSO2 Integrator: ICP (Integration Control Plane) agent to dynamically adjust log levels for the root logger level, module-specific log levels, and custom loggers level created via the `fromConfig` API.

 ## Goals